AlexBandurin/sentiment_analysis/README.md

 # Project Overview

-This project aims to develop an advanced market sentiment analysis tool leveraging various data sources, including newsfeeds, to monitor and interpret the market dynamics for a specific cryptocurrency.
-The core objective is to generate regular buy/sell recommendations by analyzing the sentiment and emerging trends within the market.
+This project is aimed at developing a sophisticated analysis tool for digital assets on the blockchain, utilizing various data sources including newsfeeds.
+The primary objective is to monitor and interpret the dynamics of the digital asset market.
+The goal is to provide regular buy/sell recommendations based on the analysis of market sentiment and emerging trends.

 ## Current Phase of Development:

-- **Data Collection**: Initiating the compilation of a comprehensive dataset comprising news articles, headlines, and other relevant textual content.
-This may extend to include social media inputs, such as tweets, to enrich the dataset.
+- **Data Collection**: Commencing the compilation of a comprehensive dataset comprising news articles, headlines, and other relevant textual content.
+This dataset might also include social media inputs like tweets to enrich the analysis.
-- **Integration with APIs**: Planning to utilize APIs (e.g., Google Search API) to streamline the process of acquiring real-time news feeds and live pricing data.
+- **Integration with APIs**: Implementing APIs (such as the Google Search API) to facilitate the acquisition of real-time news feeds and live pricing data for digital assets.

 ## Future Goals:

-- **Model Training**: The project envisions training a sophisticated model that can effectively correlate external factors, such as news sentiment and social media trends, with cryptocurrency price movements.
+- **Model Training**: The project envisions the development of an advanced model to effectively correlate external factors, such as news sentiment and social media trends, with movements in the value of digital assets.
-- **Historical Data Analysis**: Incorporating historical price data to enhance the model's predictive accuracy and reliability.
+- **Historical Data Analysis**: Incorporating historical pricing data to enhance the predictive accuracy and reliability of the model.

-This initiative is in its nascent stage, focusing on dataset accrual and the establishment of a robust framework for data processing and analysis.
-The ultimate aim is to create a tool that not only tracks market sentiment but also predicts potential price fluctuations based on a wide array of external factors.
+This initiative is in its formative stage, with a focus on data collection and establishing a robust framework for data processing and analysis.
+The ultimate goal is to craft a tool capable of not just tracking market sentiment but also predicting potential value changes in digital assets based on a range of external factors.

 News headlines (from Google search):